-During the second quarter of 2024, we experienced a decline in our market capitalization as a result of a sustained decrease in our stock price, which represented a triggering event requiring our management to perform a quantitative goodwill impairment test as of June 30, 2024.
-As a result of the impairment test, we determined that the fair value of our single reporting unit was lower than its carrying value and, accordingly, recorded a non-cash, pretax, goodwill impairment charge of \$363.6 million for the three months ended June 30, 2024.
-The goodwill impairment charge did not affect our liquidity or the financial covenants in our outstanding debt agreement.
+During the second and third quarters of 2024, we experienced declines in our market capitalization as a result of sustained decreases in our stock price, which represented triggering events in both periods requiring our management to perform quantitative goodwill impairment tests as of the end of each reporting period.
+As a result of the impairment tests, we determined that the fair value of our single reporting unit was lower than its carrying value and, accordingly, recorded a non-cash, pre-tax, goodwill impairment charges \$228.2 million and \$363.6 million during the three months ended September 30, 2024 and June 30, 2024, respectively.
+The goodwill impairment charges did not affect our liquidity or the financial covenants in our outstanding debt agreement.
 See Note 7.
 Goodwill and Intangible Assets.
 Our reporting unit is at risk for future goodwill impairments if we experience a continued decline in our market capitalization or worsening macroeconomic conditions.